galaxyproject/galaxy-hub/content/use/footer.md

 ## Which Platform / Platform Type to Choose?

 Your choices depends upon your needs.
-If you want to use Galaxy with a minimum of setup work, then try starting with a UseGalaxy orPublic Server.
-There are over 125 of these platforms to pcik from all of which can be use with little or no setup on your part.
-However if none of those meet your needs then here are some guidelines for other cases.
+If you want to use Galaxy with a minimum of setup work, then try starting with a UseGalaxy or Public Server.
+There are over 125 of these platforms to pick from all of which can be used with little or no setup on your part.
+However, if none of those meet your needs then here are some guidelines for other cases.

 |                                                     | UseGalaxy Servers | Public Servers | [TIaaS](https://galaxyproject.eu/tiaas.html) | Academic Clouds | Commercial Clouds | Containers      | VMs             | Local           |
 |-----------------------------------------------------|-------------------|----------------|----------------------------------------------|-----------------|-------------------|-----------------|-----------------|-----------------|